-From the Hill to Hollywood: My LA Connections Program experience
+From the Hill to Hollywood: An L.A.
+Connections Program Experience

-The college’s Connections Program brings students into alumni workplaces in various cities across the U.S. to explore careers and broaden their perspective on what they can do with a liberal arts education.
+The Piper Center For Vocation and Career’s Connections Program brings students into alumni workplaces in various cities across the U.S. to explore careers and broaden their perspective on what they can do with a liberal arts education.
 From Denver to Los Angeles to Washington, D.C., each program aims to connect students with St. Olaf’s vast network of alumni and give them a firsthand look at how Oles are succeeding in all sorts of endeavors.

-I flew out to Los Angeles a day early to meet with Aldra Allison ’77, the newest member of the St. Olaf College Alumni Board.
+I flew out to Los Angeles a day early to meet with Aldra Allison ’77, the newest member of the St. Olaf College Alumni Board and a retired affordable housing program manager.

-As a student writer for the St. Olaf Marketing and Communications Office, I had interviewed Aldra a few months earlier for a story about the commemorative art she brought to campus.
+As a student writer for the St. Olaf Marketing and Communications Office, I had interviewed Aldra a few months earlier for a story about the commemorative art she brought to campus for CUBE’s 50th anniversary celebration.
 During that interview, we realized we had a lot in common with our St. Olaf experience.
-I told her I’d be in LA in February, and she invited me to fly to her home city a day early to meet with her.
+I told her I’d be in L.A. in February, and she invited me to fly to her home city a day early to meet with her.

-Having lived in LA for over 30 years, Aldra shared the history of each location she took me to.
+Having lived in Los Angeles for over 30 years, Aldra shared the history of each location she took me to.
 From the demographics of the city to Denzel Washington’s old house, she knew it all.
 It was an incredible way to start my trip, all thanks to a fellow Ole.

-The next day, St. Olaf Piper Center for Vocation and Career staff members Bryan Shealer and Leslie Moore ’77 arrived with the other students on the Connections Program.
+On Saturday, St. Olaf Piper Center for Vocation and Career Director Leslie Moore ’77 and Bryan Shealer, Piper Center associate director for career development and coaching, arrived with the other students on the Connections Program.
 They were met at the airport by some incredibly kind, generous parents of St. Olaf students.
-Their children weren’t even on the trip, and yet these parents still spent the entire day picking up students from the airport and driving us to various sites around LA.
+Their children weren’t even on the trip, and yet these parents still spent the entire day picking up students from the airport and driving us to various sites around Los Angeles.

 I was part of a group that met with Heather Kjolsing ’09, an operations manager at Riot Games, the company that created the popular esports game League of Legends.